blair-c/rivals.academy/content/library/stages.md

 - data
 ---

 > Rivals of Aether runs natively at 512×960px resolution.
-Throughout this document and site, we use these pixels as units of distance.
+Throughout this document and site, these pixels are used as a unit of distance.

 ## Stage Comparisons
 ### Stage Width